 Durability

 How durable is a flooring material is the most important thing to consider.
 Because when you install flooring it should last for years.
-Definitely, you won’t like to replace it within a few years.
+You won’t like to replace it within a few years.
 Especially when you spend a lot of money!

 So, you should pick a more durable flooring material that can last for up to 15 to 20 years at least.